 As with most data breaches where the consumer’s sensitive information is compromised, British Airways saw immediate reputational damage upon announcing the news.
 With that damage came a hit to the value of their parent company stock, which dropped 4%.

 The reputational damage is no surprise.
 According to a PCI Pal survey, 83% of US consumers, 44% of UK consumers, 43% of Australians and 53% of Canadians will stop spending with a business for several months in the immediate aftermath of a security breach or a hack, which in the airline’s case means a significant decrease in revenue.

-On top of losing existing and potential customers, the British airline was fined a record amount of £183 million in July of this year, which amounts to 1.5% of the company’s global turnover.
-The introduction of the EU’s GDPR meant a significant increase in data breach related fines, from a maximum of £500,000 to a maximum of 4% of the organization’s global turnover.
+On top of losing existing and potential customers, the British airline got fined a record amount of £183 million in July of this year.
+This amounts to 1.5% of the company’s global turnover.
+The introduction of the EU’s GDPR meant a significant increase in data breach related fines from a maximum of £500,000 to a maximum of 4% of the organization’s global turnover.

-Paying the record fine does not mean the airline is in the clear, as it will also have to deal with significant financial repercussions following the class action lawsuits from affected customers.
+Paying the record fine does not mean the airline is in the clear.
+It will also have to deal with significant financial repercussions following the class action lawsuits from affected customers.
 Another item to add to the list of potential repercussions from poor data security practices.